beatak777/password-generator/README.md

 ##   <a name='Credits'></a>Credits

 - Default files provided by [edX Bootcamp](https://www.edx.org/course/skills-bootcamp-in-front-end-web-development).
 - Code refactoring by [Bea Konya](https://github.com/beatak777).
-- Additional guidance received from []() Thank you for helping me debugging my code.
+- Additional guidance received from []() that helped me understand JavaScript on a bit deeper level.
+- Additional information was used from []() in order to solve this challenge.
 - Table of Contents was Created with the Visual Studio Code Extension 'Markdown TOC' available [here](https://marketplace.visualstudio.com/items?itemName=dumeng.markdown-toc).